paulcpederson/static-site/README.md

 Static Site creates pretty urls automatically.
 For example, if you have a file called `about.html` it will be built to `about/index.html`.
 This means you can link to `/about/` which is a better url for a human being.
 If you'd like to turn this off for a particular page, just set `prettyUrl` to `false` in the page's frontmatter.

+If you don't want pretty urls at all, you can set `prettyUrl` to `false` in the main options, or pass `--prettyUrl false` as an additional command line argument.

 ### Data

 JSON, YML, and JavaScript are all valid data formats.
 Say you have a file named `posts.json` in a folder called `data`.
 To add that data to a page, just add the path to the file: